tom-draper/api-analytics/server/self-hosting/README.md

 Requirements:

-- an environment that can run Docker Compose and is publically addressable, such as a VPS; and
+- a publically addressable environment that can run Docker Compose, such as a VPS; and
 - a domain name that is pointing to your server's IP address.

 By default, the `docker-compose.yml` file is set up to generate a free SSL certificate for your domain using Certbot and Let's Encrypt.